Amelie Mauresmo: Women's tennis has less 'appeal' than men's

 Her last major tournament was the 2009 U.S. Open.
 After retiring as a player, Mauresmo moved into coaching and worked with Andy Murray, Lucas Pouille and Marion Bartoli, among others, and was France's captain for the team competition now called the Billie Jean King Cup.

-Asked about that decision-making process, Mauresmo said in French that having just one match in each night session made it “more difficult to have” that be only a women's match.
-Night sessions at the U.S. Open, for example, usually include one women's match and one men's match.

-“In this era that we are in right now, I don't feel — and as a woman, former women's player, I don't feel bad or unfair saying that, right now — you have more ... appeal," Mauresmo said.
-"That's the general (reasons) for the men's matches.”

-Her session with reporters was held the morning after 13-time French Open champion Rafael Nadal's 6-2, 4-6, 6-2, 7-6 (4) quarterfinal victory over defending champion Novak Djokovic in Tuesday's night session.
-The match lasted 4 hours, 12 minutes and finished after 1 a.m. on Wednesday, leaving some of the 15,000 or so spectators unable to use public transportation to get home.
+Mauresmo's session with reporters was held the morning after 13-time French Open champion Rafael Nadal's 6-2, 4-6, 6-2, 7-6 (4) quarterfinal victory over defending champion Novak Djokovic in Tuesday's night session.
+The match lasted 4 hours, 12 minutes and finished after 1 a.m., leaving some of the 15,000 or so spectators unable to use public transportation to get home.

 “That’s actually a key issue that needs to be settled, and that will be one of our priorities in the future,” Mauresmo said.
 “We haven’t planned anything yet, but obviously we need to organize ourselves differently with the Department of Transport of Paris with bus systems, with the underground system.
 If we continue with these night sessions in this direction, people need to leave the stadium late enough and make sure that they have a way to come back home, as they should.”